cpascual/PAScual/doc/md/UserManual.md

 The mathematical background of PAScual has been written in the following paper:

-1. C. Pascual-Izarra et al., “Characterisation of Amphiphile Self-Assembly Materials using Positron Annihilation Lifetime Spectroscopy (PALS)-Part1: Advanced Fitting Algorithms for Data Analysis,” _Journal of Physical Chemistry B_, vol. in review, 2008.
+C. Pascual-Izarra et al.,
+Advanced Fitting Algorithms for Analysing Positron Annihilation Lifetime Spectra, Nuclear Instruments and Methods A, 603, p456-466 (2009) (DOI: 10.1016/j.nima.2009.01.205)

 <a name="textmode"></a>